Nazarene Theological College, Manchester: Courses

-NTC offers a BA (Hons) in Theology, a BA (Hons)in Practical Theology, and a validated degree in Youth and Community Work.
-It also offers a Certificate in Theology (a one year course), and a Diploma in Theology (a two year course).
-NTC offers 10 MA degrees, including an MA in Biblical Studies, Theology and Compassionate Ministry and Humanitarian/Development Practices.
+NTC offers a BA (Hons) in Theology, a BA (Hons) in Theology (Biblical Studies), a BA (Hons) in Theology (Practical Theology), and a BA (Hons) in Theology (Youth and Community Work).
+It also offers a Certificate in Theology (a one year course) and a Diploma in Theology (a two year course).
+NTC offers 11 MA degrees, including an MA in Biblical Studies, Theology and Compassionate Ministry and Humanitarian/Development Practices.
 Doctor of Philosophy (PhD) or Master of Philosophy (MPhil) are offered, with specialisms including: Biblical Studies, Wesleyan Theology, Missions, Church History, Wesley Studies, Christian Theology, Old Testament Studies/Second Temple/Inter-Testamental Studies, New Testament Studies and Biblical Theology, Practical Theology, Islam and Christian engagement and Missiology.

 Manchester Wesley Research Centre

-NTC is home to the Manchester Wesley Research Centre (MWRC) which collaborates with Oxford Brookes University in Publishing the Wesley and Methodist Studies Journal, published biannually by Penn State University Press.
+NTC is home to the Manchester Wesley Research Centre (MWRC) which collaborates with Oxford Brookes University in publishing the Wesley and Methodist Studies journal, published biannually by Penn State University Press.

-The Centre is a working partnership between a range of institutions:
+The MWRC is a working partnership between a range of institutions: